manpanmanpan/manpanmanpan.github.io/_posts/2019-2-27-Linear Regression.md

 #### 20. The benefits of a rolling or moving average compared to straight data

-rolling averages are a simple way to get rid of noise (e.g., randomness) out of the time series data.
+Rolling averages are a simple way to get rid of noise (e.g., randomness) out of the time series data.
 This comes at a price of a time lag in the rolling average reflecting significant trend changes.